 3. But the biggest reason is because potential buyers don’t ask or demand them when searching for a puppy

-people who are actively breeding and do not get involved with breed clubs shows or working trials should put up a very big red flag for any buyer .
+People who are actively breeding and do not get involved with breed clubs shows or working trials should put up a very big red flag for any buyer .
 It clearly shows lack of wanting to learn , lack of giving back to the breed itself and shows that they are only in it for the money .
 If they aren’t than why is a CKC registered puppy from a line of no champions with no health clearances on the parents or even in the pedigree only a couple hundred dollars less ?
 Now with Covid I have seen poor quality pups and even mixes for up to 500$ more than what I charge .

 health clearances cost